eugenebolshakov/taknado/CV.md

 ## Past work

-### 2009 - Jan 2019: Senior Software Engineer at Loco2.
+### July 2019 - Present: Software Engineer at Good Club.
 London, UK

+Good Club is an online supermarket aiming to make sustainable groceries accessible to more people.
+We entered a new phase of rapid growth when the Covid-19 pandemic broke out and many more customers started shopping online.
+We had to introduce new operational capacity and quickly scale it to meet the growing demand.
+I'm working alongside the CTO on the tech that powers our e-commerce site and warehouse operations.

+The tech stack consists of:

+* Elixir/phoenix monolith hosted on Heroku
+* Lightweight frontend built with StimulusJS/Turobolinks
+* AWS RDS Postgres database
+* Elasticsearch
+* CircleCI
+* Redash for data analysis

+Most recent challenge: migrating from a dropshipping arrangement to our own warehouse and building the tech to support the operations from scratch in a short time frame while keeping the storefront operational.

+### 2009 - Jan 2019: Senior Software Engineer at Loco2 (now RailEurope).
+London, UK

-Loco2 is an online journey planner and booking service for train and bus travel in the UK and Europe.
+RailEurope is an online journey planner and booking service for train and bus travel in the UK and Europe.
 I had been with the business from the very early days when I was the only developer working on the prototype, through multiple stages of growth, acquisition by SNCF (the French rail operator) in 2017 and